Walt Disney World’s Magic Kingdom Will Now Serve Alcohol In All Restaurants

 Disney-MGM Studios (now Disney’s Hollywood Studios) and Animal Kingdom followed, having alcohol on at least some of their menus since opening day.

-The Magic Kingdom, however, remained the park of choice for teetotalers – that is, until 2012.
+The Magic Kingdom, however, remained the park of choice for teetotalers; that is, until 2012.

 What Happened In 2012?